mstruebing/mstruebing.github.io/_posts/2016-06-20-vim-cheatsheet.md

 vnoremap - visual mode map

 m<KEY> - set a mark where the cursor is located
-'<KEY> - jump right back to this mark
+'<KEY> - jump to the beginning of the line from this mark `<KEY> - jump directly to the mark

 :s - sed